ogivuk/home-it/transmission/README.md

 The goal of this repository is to provide means to create a stateless container running transmission that is:

 * based on an image built from scratch (well known image + installation) using a Dockerfile.
 The Dockerfile is provided in this repository.
 * stateless, with all interfaces (state information + communication ports) well defined.
-More information about the interfaces can be found [below](#Interfaces).
+More information about the interfaces can be found below in `Interfaces`.

-The supported architectures are:
+Supported architectures are:

 * **x64** (default) tagged as `:latest` and `:x64`, verified on Ubuntu 18.04 running on Intel x64 architecture.
 * **armv7l** (32 bit) tagged as `:armv7l`, verified on Raspberry Pi 3B running Raspbian Lite OS.